baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
 I am a Ph.D. candidate in political science at Claremont Graduate University.
-Studying American political thought and development, I am particularly interested in the principles of American political institutions and the historical development of political polarization and its implications for representation in the US context.
+Studying American political thought and development, I am particularly interested in the principles of representation and the historical development of political polarization and its implications for representation in the US context.
 My research employs normative theories, historical analysis, and quantitative research methods.